 Because effective conflict resolution doesn’t just fix problems—it fosters stronger relationships and drives better results.

-Latest Trends in Conflict Management and Resolution
+used in Accordemy®'s training on Conflict Management and Resolution for Administrators

 Who Should Attend